 After an actuarial review, the Department determined that the experience on this closed block of business is worse than expected and as a result, the Department agreed that a rate increase is warranted and approved the rate increase request on June 20, 2019.

-The new rate will take effect 60 days after the company has notified its policyholders.
+The new rates will take effect 60 days after the company notifies policyholders.
 Connecticut law requires that any increase 20 percent or higher be phased in over three years or more.